Answers to Your Questions Related to the 2021 AMC Huts Season

 A: Shuttle capacity will not be reduced.
 AMC will focus on mitigating risk by requiring masks, increasing ventilation, and using vehicles with higher capacities when possible.

-Q: Will there be partitions between seats?
+Q: Will there be partitions between seats on the shuttle?

 Q: Will you take rider information for contact tracing?